 The upper is also quite impressive.
-We tested it on the beaches of Mexico over soft sand to learn that the perfect combination of the upper and collar doesn't let sand inside.
+We tested it on the beaches of Mexico and California over soft sand to learn that the perfect combination of the upper and tapered heel collar doesn't let sand inside.
 The synthetic materials dry out nicely in wet and muddy weather, and they don't deform when completely saturated, offering more protection than most traditional trail runners.
 Often, after submerging a running shoe in a stream or the ocean, we think, "This shoe is never going to be the same."
 In the case of the S/Lab Ultra, this is not a concern as it bounces back to its perfectly broken-in shape in no time.

 In all conditions, we were happy to feel no slips while sticking to steep and dry sections on both the up and downhill.
 When encountering deep mud, the Ultra did slide around a little but still managed to offer enough lateral stability to keep moving forward.
 Additionally, the sole of the shoe sheds mud exceptionally well.
 Of all the shoes we tested, this is the one we'd trust most for scrambling or adventurous missions.
 It rides close to your foot with enough space for your toes to spread, giving the body a biomechanically-sound pattern of muscular engagement while rock scrambling.
 The traction is hard to beat with sticky rubber and grippy treads that so efficiently shed mud.